Detoxification Through Movement: Yoga, Breathwork, and Somatic Release

 - Improving mental clarity

-As breath deepens, the body often responds with sighs, yawns, tingling, or emotional release.
-These are signs that stored tension is leaving the system.
+As your breath gets deeper, your body might sigh, yawn, tingle, or even release emotions.
+These are signs that tension is leaving your system.

 Somatic release focuses on the body’s experience rather than mental processing.
 It recognizes that stress and emotions are often stored physically, especially when they were not fully processed at the time they occurred.